junjiefly/jlog/README.md

 # jlog
     * jlog is a log library developed to adapt to high concurrency scenarios.
     * Pursuing extreme performance and concise configuration.
-    * There is no need to worry about disk space, as it will automatically packs and compresses logs.
+    * There is no need to worry about disk space, as it will automatically rotate and compress logs.
     * You only need to import the package to run directly immediately.
     Try it now!
 # feature